1Regina/GetProgrammingWithHaskell/README_PROJECTS.md

                 - base >= 4.7 && < 5
                 - QuickCheck  >= 2.7
                 ```
-        3.  import Test.QuickCheck at the top of Spec.hs file. `import Test.QuickCheck`
+        3. Second: import Test.QuickCheck at the top of Spec.hs file. `import Test.QuickCheck`
-        4.  call the quickCheck function on your property inside the main of Spec.hs file
+        4. Third: call the quickCheck function on your property inside the main of Spec.hs file
             ```
             main :: IO ( )
             main = do